bishwaG/Nextpie/docs/db-clear-test-data.md

 If you want to get rid of the test data, there are two available options.

+- Via the API
 - By replacing the default SQLite databse file
 - By removing test records using Flask dommand-line

+## REmoving the records using the API

+To delete all the records associated to groups, you can provide comma separated group IDs using `/delete-records` in the API endpoint `http://127.0.0.1:5000/api/v1.0`.

 ## Replacing default SQLite database